SNAP EBT Equipment, Services and Implementation

-Connectivity: Most farmers markets require a wireless POS device, due to their outdoor location, away from landlines.
+- Connectivity: Most farmers markets require a wireless POS device due to their outdoor location away from landlines.
 In that case, you need to have reliable wireless service.
 Find out which major cell carriers (like AT&T, Verizon, T-Mobile, etc.) have the best signal at your market.
-If you’re in an area without a strong cell signal, you’ll need to explore other options such as getting a wireless hotspot, connecting to a landline, or as a last resort, using manual/paper vouchers.
+If you’re in an area without a strong cell signal, you’ll need to explore other options such as getting a cell booster, connecting to a landline, or as a last resort, using manual/paper vouchers.

-Organizational Stability: Does your market have the organizational infrastructure in place to ensure it continues beyond this season?
-Will the market have funding available to support next year’s EBT program?
-An EBT service agreement or contract is for a set term, anywhere from one month to five years.
-More established markets may be comfortable with a long-term contract, while newer markets, or those without much organizational structure may opt for a shorter or more flexible agreement.
+- Organizational Stability: An EBT service agreement or contract is for a set term, anywhere from one month to five years.
+More established markets may be comfortable with a long-term contract while newer markets, or those without much organizational structure, may opt for a shorter, more flexible agreement.
 Similarly, organizational stability may impact your decision to purchase or rent EBT equipment.

 Once you’ve considered these questions, ask around to other market organizers in your state.
 Who’s their service provider?
 Has it been a good experience?
 After consulting your peers, contact your service providers of choice for more information.

 When contacting service providers, come prepared with a list of questions, and be ready to negotiate.

 - Experience with Farmers Markets: Ask the provider if they have experience working with farmers markets, farmers, and processing SNAP EBT transactions.
 This is critical to a smooth experience.
 Ask for references from other farmers market and farmer customers.